performancecopilot/pcp/docs/pcp-programmers-guide.rst

    Python:
    c_uint instid = pmLookupInDomArchive(pmDesc pmdesc, "Instance")

-pmLookupInDomArchive functionProvided the current PMAPI context is associated with a set of PCP archive logs, ``pmLookupInDomArchive`` scans the metadata for the instance domain indom, locates the first instance with the external identification given by name, and returns the
+Provided the current PMAPI context is associated with a set of PCP archive logs, ``pmLookupInDomArchive`` scans the metadata for the instance domain indom, locates the first instance with the external identification given by name, and returns the